The

 the 1960s, most Legionaries went into exile, scattered across

-finally to Franco’s Spain (where he received political refugee
+(where he received political refugee status).
+Various dissident

-status).
-Various dissident groups created factions splitting off
+groups created factions splitting off from Sima’s rule, although

-leader by the majority of Legionaries.
-For decades, most
+he was considered leader by the majority of Legionaries.
+For

-Legionaries could not do much other than write articles, books,
+decades, most Legionaries could not do much other than publish

-and translate works.
-However, in 1989 after Ceausescu’s
+articles, books, and translations.
+However, in 1989 after

-and other Legionaries took the opportunity to attempt to revive Legionarism
+other Legionaries took the opportunity to attempt to revive

-could not go to Romania himself since he had been sentenced to
+although Sima could not go to Romania himself since he had been

-death there since 1946.
-Unfortunately, the Legionary parties came
+sentenced to death there since 1946.
+Unfortunately, the Legionary

-into conflict with each other and none could establish a large
+parties came into conflict with each other, and none could

-However, the Legionary Movement still continued in its new form
+However, the Legionary Movement still continues in its new form,

 and modern Legionaries today are still working to educate the

-younger generations as to the truth of Legionary history.
+younger generations about the truth of Legionary history.

 B